-6.7.1 Short-Term Funds
+6.7.1 Short-Term Money

-For the investment of Short-Term Funds, the Treasurer shall report at least annually to Council, such report to be in such form and contain such content as Council may request.
-The report to Council shall include investment performance during the period covered and such other information as required under regulation and as the Treasurer may consider to be pertinent.
+For the investment of Short-Term Money, the Treasurer shall report at least annually to Council, and the report to be a form and contain such content as Council may request.
+The report to Council shall include investment performance during the period covered and any other information required under the Regulation and that the Treasurer may consider to be pertinent.

-6.7.2 Long-Term Funds
+6.7.2 Long-Term Money

-The Regulation provides that ONE JIB shall submit an investment report to Council in respect of the investment of Long-Term Funds at least annually.
-Such report shall include the following.
+The Regulation provides that ONE JIB shall submit an investment report to Council in respect of the investment of Long-Term Money at least annually.
+This report shall include the following.

-- Investment performance during the period covered by the report; - Asset mix of the total portfolio; - A listing of individual investments held at the fund level at the end of the reporting period showing, where appropriate, their average term to maturity and yield relative to the benchmark, book value, market value, realized/unrealized gains/losses and actual income received; - Dates of all transactions including the purchase and sale prices; - A statement by the Treasurer as to whether all investments were made in accordance with the IPS and as to whether all investments were made in accordance with the Investment Plan; and - Any other pertinent information in the opinion of the Treasurer.
+- Investment performance during the period covered by the report; - Asset mix of the total portfolio; - A listing of individual investments held at the fund level at the end of the reporting period showing, where appropriate, book value, market value, realized/unrealized gains/losses and actual income received; - A list of all transactions including the security name, trade date, and the purchase and/or sale price; - A statement by the Treasurer as to whether all investments were made in accordance with the IPS and as to whether all investments were made in accordance with the Investment Plan; and - Any other pertinent information in the opinion of the Treasurer.

-All securities invested on behalf of the Municipality by ONE JIB or with the assistance of ONE Investment shall be held for safekeeping in the name of the Municipality by a Custodian, which shall provide monthly reporting showing all securities held, their book values, market values and all income received.
+All securities invested on behalf of the Municipality by ONE JIB or with the assistance of ONE Investment shall be held for safekeeping in the name of the Municipality by a Custodian.